 - 7 Ways to Empower Your Parishioners to Share Your Evangelical Charity Ministries

 We encourage parishes to share their completed referral lists with the Office of Evangelical Charity so that the resources can be compiled and shared with any parishes who struggle to find appropriate resources to refer others to.
-Please send these to Chris Leach.
+Please send these to Dr. Marlon De La Torre.

 The Office of Evangelical Charity is also tasked with helping parishes connect with the various Mission Partners—ministries and non-profit agencies that also work to Unleash the Gospel in the Archdiocese of Detroit.
 Partnerships between parishes and these ministries help us to minister as One Church by sharing resources, expertise, and effort.
-If you represent a Mission Partner Organization and are currently not receiving news from the Office of Evangelical Charity please contact Chris Leach to be added to our distribution lists.
+If you represent a Mission Partner Organization and are currently not receiving news from the Office of Evangelical Charity please contact Dr. Marlon De La Torre to be added to our distribution lists.
 Parish ministers can check out the following to learn more about our Mission Partners:

 Walking with Moms in Need

 Walking with Moms in Need is a USCCB-sponsored strategic planning process where Catholic parishes and communities "walk in the shoes" of local pregnant and parenting women in need.
 Everyone should know how to help moms in difficult circumstances and this initiative helps make that happen.
 While not trying to turn Catholic parishes into pregnancy centers, we can support local pregnancy centers where they exist, and we can also find and share other resources with pregnant and parenting women.
 And where there are few local resources, we can create our own, based on the gifts of the parish community!
 For more information on how your parish can begin this process contact Kathleen Wilson.